Sir-Mudkip/kali/README.md

 ## Overview

 This is a Kali container with almost every tool I can think of.
-This includes of your general tools you'd likely use for pentesting of web apps, cloud, networks, and some wireless support.
+This includes most of your general tools you'd likely use for pentesting of web apps, cloud, networks, and some wireless support.

 ***Please do not use this container for destructive or illegal activities!!!!***